Brain Cancer Action

 This, along with other research programs will keep us on the path to cure.
 Funding will keep these vital research projects going.
 Through raising awareness and funding research, together we can find the answers…

-Thanks to your support Cancer Council NSW is the biggest non-government Funder of brain cancer research in Australia – pledging over $11 million towards brain cancer research since 2007.
+Thanks to your support Cancer Council NSW is the biggest non-government funder of brain cancer research in Australia – pledging over $11.5 million towards brain cancer research since 2008.
 Our commitment will continue.

 What is Brain Cancer Action Week?

-Brain Cancer Action Week is an awareness and fundraising initiative of Cancer Council NSW working in collaboration with the Cancer Institute NSW, NSW Oncology Group Neuro-Oncology, Grey Matters, Sydney Neuro-Oncology Group, Brain Tumour Alliance Australia and the Cure For Life Foundation.
+Brain Cancer Action Week is an awareness and fundraising initiative of Cancer Council NSW working in collaboration with the Cancer Institute NSW, NSW Oncology Group Neuro-Oncology, Grey Matters, Sydney Neuro-Oncology Group, Brain Tumour Alliance Australia and Cure Brain Cancer Foundation.

 The aim is to increase awareness and funding for brain cancer.
 Brain cancer is the least understood cancer in Australia, despite being one of the most fatal.